Skip to content

 solve: rolling_solve_jump = 24 and rolling_solve_horizon = 96.

-The stochastic data should be given so that it can serve the rolling structure: rolling_solve_jump dictates the duration of the initial non-stochastic part of the model horizon.
-This period needs only data for the 'realized' branch.
-The stochastic branches will begin only after that and need data only after rolling_solve_jump has been reached.
+The stochastic data should be given so that it can serve the rolling structure: rolling_solve_jump dictates the duration of the realized part of each solve and the interval of forecast updates.
 So, for every 'analysis_time' there needs to be a time series in each stochastic branch that extends to the end of horizon (as defined by rolling_solve_horizon).
 The branches continue to the end of the horizon without branching again.
+The realized scenario should not typically be used as a forecast branch in a stochastic model.
+This is why its horizon is shorter than the others.

 Otherwise there is no difference to the previous example.